Eyevinn/channel-engine/README.md

 - `cloudWatchMetrics`: Output CloudWatch JSON metrics on console log.
 Default is false.
 - `useDemuxedAudio`: Enable playing VODs with multiple audio tracks.
 Default is false.

-## High Availability (BETA)
+## High Availability

 As the engine is not a stateless microservice accomplish high availablity and redundancy is not a trivial task, and requires a shared cache cluster (also redundant) to store current state.

 ![High-level drawing of High Availability](docs/channel_engine_ha_high_level.png)

-A beta-version of high availability support is available in the Channel Engine and it uses Redis as the shared storage.
+High availability support is from v3 general available in the Channel Engine and it uses Redis as the shared storage.
 This allows you to run a replicaset behind a round-robin load balancer as examplified in the drawing above.
 To enable high-availability initiate the engine with the URL to the Redis cache.

 ```
 const engineOptions = {